Home » Latest construction firm insolvency figures

 Latest construction firm insolvency figures

-Construction firms accounted for 16.3% of all insolvencies in England and Wales in December 2024, according to the Insolvency Service, with 291 registered construction businesses becoming insolvent.
+Construction firms accounted for 17.2% of all insolvencies in England and Wales in May 2025, according to the Insolvency Service(1), with 385 registered construction businesses becoming insolvent.

-Of all cases where the industry was captured in the statistics, construction experienced the highest number of insolvencies in 2024.
+Of all cases where the industry was captured in the statistics, construction experienced the highest number of insolvencies in the year to May 2025.

 Source: The Insolvency Service

-In Scotland, there were 11 construction company insolvencies in January 2025, accounting for 14.7% of all insolvencies in the country.
-This was four more than in December 2024, and four fewer than in January 2024.
+In Scotland, there were 23 construction company insolvencies in June 2025, accounting for 21.9% of all insolvencies in the country.

 Source: The Insolvency Service

-Within the construction industry, firms categorised as providing specialised construction activities are consistently the most affected across Great Britain.
+Within the industry, firms classified as providing specialised construction activities are consistently the most affected across Great Britain.
+However, analysis shows that their numbers are proportional to their overall share within the construction sector.

 The Insolvency Service also publishes figures for Northern Ireland, but not with sector breakdowns.